 All parking requires a parking decal or a daily permit, which must be displayed on the student's vehicle.
-Parking permits are required 6 a.m.
-Monday through 5 p.m.
-Friday.
+Parking permits are required 6 a.m. through 11 p.m.
+Monday through Thursday, and 6 a.m. through 5 p.m. on Friday.
 Students may park only in student parking lots.
 Parking is available on a first-come, first-served basis, and having a permit does not guarantee that a student will find a parking space.
 Separate summer permits are also required.
 Parking permits are not required at the San Ramon Campus.

 Parking is particularly challenging the first two weeks of class.
 Please arrive early to allow time to find a spot.
 To avoid a citation, please take care to park only in authorized spaces on the college campus with a valid permit properly displayed.
 (There is a grace period the first week of each semester.)

 There is usually (but not always) space available in the overflow lot off Golf Club Road.
 See campus map.
 If you find it is necessary to park in the surrounding neighborhood streets, please be courteous of our neighbors.

 Term parking permits are available for purchase on InSite/WebAdvisor.
 Log into Insite and purchase term parking permits.

 Term permits are not available for purchase on campus.
 You will find the link on InSite's Academic Services menu.
 Go to InSite.
 We encourage all of our students to purchase term permits online to save time and money over purchasing daily permits, but when daily permits make more sense, we have:

 Daily parking permits are still $3 and can be purchased at the new machines located in campus parking lots.
 See frequently asked questions about parking fees and parking permit purchasing process.
 For parking lot locations on the Pleasant Hill campus, please see the campus map.